OrangeFox86/DreamcastControllerUsbPico/README.md

 The [maple_out PIO state machine](src/hal/MapleBus/maple_out.pio) handles Maple Bus output.

-The [MapleBus class](src/hal/MapleBus/MapleBus.hpp) operates as the interface between the microcontroller's code and the PIO state machines.
-When a write operation is started, the MapleBus class loads data into the Direct Memory Access (DMA) channel designated for use with the maple_out state machine in the MapleBus instance.
-The DMA will automatically load data onto the TX FIFO of the output PIO state machine so it won't stall waiting for more data.

-The first 32-bit word loaded onto the output DMA is how many transmission bits will follow.
-In order for the state machine to process things properly, `(x - 8) % 32 == 0 && x >= 40` must be true where x is that first 32-bit word.
-The rest of the data loaded is the entirety of a single packet.

-A blocking IRQ is triggered once the maple_out state machine completes the transfer.
-This then allows MapleBus to stop the maple_out state machine and start the maple_in state machine.

 ### Start Sequence

 Every packet begins with a start sequence.
 Note that there are different start sequences which determine how the following bit sequence should be handled, but this project mainly focuses on the standard start sequence used to communicate with a standard Dreamcast controller and its sub-peripherals.